A MELODY

 -

-Translate my French translation of Shakespearean English lyrics into modern English, as I wanted it to be accessible to younger audiences in the US, where I lived at the time.
+Translate the French translation of Shakespearean English lyrics into modern English, as I wanted it to be accessible to younger audiences in the US, where I lived at the time.
 And yes, I actually did that: I translated a French translation of English into another English.
 And honestly, looking back, that’s the thing I regret, because I heard it in French, and it should have been done in French.
 Had I read the play in English, I would have heard the music differently.

 Another few months passed, but I was able to cross both of these things off my list.
 Then I rented a recording studio in NYC, locked in everyone’s availability, and over the course of two trips and three days, I recorded some insanely talented people on the vocals.